Furoin/plugins/README.md

 - Open a new [Pull Request](https://github.com/pyrogram/plugins/compare) to propose your plugin inside the [plugins](plugins) directory.
   - Make sure you add a proper license and your name to it.
   - Also edit the readme to add the plugin in the list below.

+## Improving Plugins

+You found a bug on a plugin or want to extend/improve one?
+That's great!
+Open a new GitHub [Issue](issues/new) and let's discuss about it.

 ## Plugins Collection